meerim1987/gourmand-react/README.md

 * Functional/Class components
 * React carousel
 * Code splitting with React lazy
-* Lazy loading for products in listing with Intersection observer
+* Lazy loading for products listing and comments with Intersection observer
 * App is totally responsive